Yes, website loading speed does matter. Faster loading of pages can mean more visits on your site resulting in better SEO.

-According to stats
+According to the stats:

-- 47% of consumers expect a web page to load in 2 seconds or less
+- 47% of consumers expect a web page to load in 2 seconds or less.

-- A 1 second delay in page response can result in a 7% reduction in conversions
+- A 1-second delay in page response can result in a 7% reduction in conversions.

-- If an e-commerce site is making $100,000 per day, a 1 second page delay could potentially cost you $2.5 million
+- If an e-commerce site is making $100,000 per day, a 1-second page delay could potentially cost $2.5 million.

-How to find your website loading speed
+How to find website loading speed:

-- GTMetrics – GTMetricsprovides great analysis of a website by giving grades on both PageSpeed and YSlow.
-In addition to measuring speed, this tool also gives you info about the reason your page speed is slow.
+- GTMetrix – GTMetrix provides a great analysis of a website by giving grades on both Page Speed and YSlow.
+In addition to measuring speed, this tool also gives you info about why your page speed is slow.

-How to Improve Website Loading time:
+How to improve website loading time:

 1. WordPress plugins to optimize performance and speed

 As your blog grows older and you write more and more posts, you will automatically create more and more post revisions.